A Novel Spreading-Factor-Index-Aided LoRa Scheme: Design and Performance Analysis: Simulation Results and Discussion

 \section{Simulation Results and Discussion}

-In this section, we utilize numerical simulation for estimating the SER and throughput performance of the proposed SFI-LoRa scheme over AWGN and Rayleigh fading channels.
-Unless otherwise mentioned, the parameter setting for the proposed SFI-LoRa scheme and other benchmarks in this section is the same as in Section~IV-B.
+In this section, we utilize numerical simulation for estimating the SER and throughput performance of the proposed SFI-LoRa scheme over (single-path) AWGN and Rayleigh fading, and multipath flat-fading AWGN channels.
+Unless otherwise mentioned, the parameter setting for the proposed scheme and other benchmarks in this section is the same as in Section~IV-B, and a two-path flat-fading channel (i.e., C2-channel in \cite{ref110}) is assumed in the corresponding simulations.